opencoweb/coweb/docs/js/collab.rst

 .. function:: CollabInterface.subscribeReady(contextOrCallback [, boundCallback])

    A web application calls this method to subscribe to the event fired when the local :class:`SessionInterface` has finished preparing, joining, and updating in a session.

+   .. note:: The subscribed callback does **not** fire if the application has already prepared, joined, and updated itself in a session.
+Ready subscriptions should be made before the application invokes :class:`SessionInterface.prepare` or

    :param function callback: Invoked when the application is ready to participate in the session.
 Receives an object having these properties: